 To align their interests with those of the Company's stockholders, the Company's executive officers must hold stock whose value is at least three times their annual base salary (six times in the case of Mr. Stroup).
-Officers have five years from the date they are appointed as an executive officer to acquire the appropriate shareholdings.
-In addition, executive officers must make interim progress toward the ownership requirement during the five year period - 20% after one year, 40% after two years, 60% after three years and 80% after four years.
+Officers have five years from the date they are appointed as an officer to acquire the appropriate shareholdings.
+In addition, officers must make interim progress toward the ownership requirement during the five year period - 20% after one year, 40% after two years, 60% after three years and 80% after four years.
 For purposes of determining ownership, unvested RSUs and the value of vested but unexercised, in-the-money options and SARs are included.
 For calculation purposes, the Company will use the higher of the current trading price or the acquisition price.
-As of March 27, 2018 (our record date for the annual meeting), each of the named executive officers except for Messrs.
-Trivedi and Vestjens either met his interim or five-year stock ownership guideline.
-In accordance with Company policy, an officer is prohibited from selling Belden stock received from the Company as an equity award until the officer meets the applicable guideline.
+As of March 27, 2019 (our record date for the annual meeting), each of the named executive officers except for Mr. Rosenberg either met his interim or five-year stock ownership guideline.
+In accordance with Company policy, an officer is prohibited from selling Belden stock until the officer meets the applicable guideline.